NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 As stated, the PFM depicts the frequencies of the nucleotides i.e. the number of times each nucleotide occurs at each position along the motif.
+Note that the motif positions are independent of one another.

 To illustrate this more we will use the CTCFL motif as an example, read in the DNA sequences which we have downloaded from